Friday, November 2, 2012

 Directions

-4. Preheat an outdoor grill for medium-high heat, and lightly oil the grate.
+11. Preheat an outdoor grill for medium-high heat.

-5. Cook on the preheated grill until the patties are cooked to your desired degree of doneness, about 3 minutes per side for well done.
-An instant-read thermometer inserted into the center should read 160 degrees F (70 degrees C).
-Serve on hamburger buns.
+13. Cook on the preheated grill until the patties are cooked to your desired degree of doneness, about 3 minutes per side for well done.
+Internal temperature should read 160 degrees.